Skip to content

 Ship ctx as a library-provided soft keyword instead of a core keyword.

-Rejected. ctx is universally useful — not specific to data pipelines or any domain library.
+Rejected. ctx is universally useful rather than domain-specific.
 Every application needs configuration.
-Making it a library feature would mean the most basic use case (read a setting from an env var) requires a dependency.
-The env var integration and singleton semantics are also deeply wired into the compiler's code generation.
+Making it a library feature would mean the most basic use case, reading a setting from an env var, requires a dependency.
+The env var integration and singleton semantics also belong to the language contract, not an optional library add-on.

 Drawbacks